coolwanglu/gnome-shell-extension-rc/README.md

-This extension allows you add handy stuffs in ~/.gnomeshellrc.js
+This extension allows you to add handy stuffs in ~/.gnomeshellrc.js

 ###Why